Leonana69/POD-Firmware/README.md

 # POD-Firmware

-This project is a transportation of crazyflie-firmware.
-It uses STM32CUBEMX to generate the orignal structure and uses HAL library instead of STM32 Standard Peripheral Libraries, which is deprecated.
+This project is based on the crazyflie-firmware.
+It uses STM32CUBEMX to generate the orignal structure and uses HAL library instead of STM32 Standard Peripheral Libraries (SPL), which is deprecated.

 ## Modifications to Auto-generated Files